Weight loss is important for those at risk of diabetes, but which diet is best?

 - Top Seven Type 2 Diabetes Medications

-- Link between apple polyphenol phloridzin and type 2 diabetes risk
+- The link between apple polyphenol phloridzin and type 2 diabetes risk

 - Pomegranate Seed Oil to Treat Metabolic Syndrome, Inflammation, and Diabetes